3 T-Shirt Sizing Agile Methods for Better Team Estimates

 Agile Epics & T-Shirt Sizing

 Epics are parts that we want to have built into our product or process.
 They are large groupings that can be broken down into smaller user stories.
-Analyzing an Epic must include the Minimum Viable Product (MVP), considered the bare minimum requirement for a new product or feature.
+Analyzing an Epic must include the Minimum Viable Product (MVP), which is considered the bare minimum requirement for a new product or feature.

 Estimating Epics in the beginning stages can be complex due to the limited data, and it is done through T-shirt sizing.
 It is refined over time throughout the implementation of MVP.